-I acknowledge that I have received a copy of the Town of West Seneca's Sexual Harassment Prevention Policy.
-I agree to read it thoroughly and if there is any provision in the Policy that I do not understand, I will seek clarification from Human Resources.
+I acknowledge that I have received a copy of Town of West Seneca's Sexual Harassment Policy.
+I agree to read it thoroughly and if there is any provision in the Policy that I do not understand, I will seek clarification from my manager or Human Resources.

-Please sign and date this receipt and return it to Human Resources or your Department Head.
+Please sign and date this receipt and return it to Recreation Department Supervisor.